Water: Regulatory Information

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 Clean water is vital for Florida.
-Excess nitrogen and phosphorus, or "nutrient pollution," is the primary cause of water quality impairment throughout the state and causes algae blooms -- the thick, green muck that fouls clear water.
+Excess nitrogen and phosphorus, or "nutrient pollution," are the primary causes of water quality impairments throughout the state and cause algae blooms -- the thick, green muck that fouls clear water.
 Nutrient pollution threatens human health and the environment, hurts businesses, costs jobs, reduces property values and otherwise impacts the quality of life for all Floridians.
 Water quality standards help to protect and restore the quality of the nation's surface waters, consistent with the requirements of the Clean Water Act.

 On January 7, 2014, the court agreed to amend the Consent Decree to be consistent with the November 2012 (PDF) (4 pp, 1.4MB) and June 2013 (PDF) (7 pp, 2.7MB) amendments to EPA's January 2009 Determination (PDF) (10 pp, 198K).
 As a result of this ruling, EPA is no longer obligated to promulgate numeric nutrient criteria for Florida's waters.
+As confirmed in a letter from the Florida Department of Environmental Protection, EPA's withdrawal of Federal criteria allows the state of Florida's numeric nutrient criteria to be come effective as the only rules covering Florida water bodies.
+EPA finalized the withdrawal of its Inland Rule and discontinued work on its proposed Coastal Rule on September 17, 2014, upon signature by the Administrator.
 For more information, visit the Consent Decree and Determination page.

 Previous Actions to Address Nutrient Pollution in Florida